Skip to main content

 eks.amazonaws.com/role-arn: arn:aws:iam::<hub-account-id>:role/FleetConfigHubIrsa

-The above examples outline the minimal configuration required to install a hub-as-spoke FleetConfig.
+This is the minimal configuration required to install a hub-as-spoke FleetConfig.
 If you are configuring dedicated spoke clusters, you also need to do the following for each spoke cluster.

 Hub with dedicated spoke clusters